Benny-/Yahoo-ticker-symbol-downloader/README.rst

 Yahoo ticker downloader
 =======================

-Produces .csv, .json and .yaml files (All files contain same data but in a different format) for stocks, ETF, futures, indexes, mutual funds, currency, warrants and bonds.
+Produces .csv, .xlsx, .json and .yaml files (All files contain same data but in a different format) for stocks, ETF, futures, indexes, mutual funds, currency, warrants and bonds.
 The ticker symbol, company name and exchange are saved for all symbols.
 The stock symbols also have a category name.